Vo1dDev/OringoClient/README.md

 ## Installation & Usage 📥
 Follow the instructions below to install the Hypixel Skyblock QoL Client:
-1. Download the client from [insert link](https://github.com/Vo1dDev/OringoClient/releases) .
+1. Download the client from [here](https://github.com/Vo1dDev/OringoClient/releases/download/release/OringoClient-1.7.7.jar) .
 2. Place it in your Minecraft mods folder.
 3. Launch Minecraft and activate the client via the settings menu.